Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 	dh $@
 ```

-- The `dh` have many stages of the buils and you will see them all in the console once you start building your package.
+- The `dh` command has many build stages, and you will see them mentioned in the console once you start building your package.
 If you need to override or extend parts of the `dh` build steps, here is how you do it:

 ```makefile
 #!/usr/bin/make -f